aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to DOTM via .NET" h2=".NET API to Export EPUB to DOTM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to add powerful document manipulation and conversion features to their .NET applications.
+It includes a range of APIs for working with different file formats, such as PDF, EPUB, DOC, and DOTM.

+The PDF Processing API, Aspose.PDF for .NET, allows developers to convert EPUB files to DOC.
+This API provides a range of features for working with PDF documents, such as creating, editing, and converting PDFs.
+It also supports the conversion of PDFs to other popular file formats, such as HTML, XPS, and TIFF.

+The Document Processing API, Aspose.Words for .NET, enables developers to render DOC files to DOTM.
+This API provides a range of features for working with documents, such as creating, editing, and converting documents.
+It also supports the conversion of documents to other popular file formats, such as HTML, PDF, and XPS.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert EPUB file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTM.
+Aspose.Total for .NET is a powerful API that makes it easy for developers to add document manipulation and conversion features to their .NET applications.
+With the PDF Processing API, developers can convert EPUB files to DOC, and with the Document Processing API, developers can render DOC to DOTM.
+This comprehensive suite of APIs provides developers with a range of features for working with different file formats, making it easy to create, edit, and convert documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}